LLVM 23.0.0git

 A uniform memory op is a load or store which accesses the same memory location on all VF lanes,...

-Returns true if vector representation of the instruction I requires mask.
+Returns true if instruction I requires a mask for vectorization.

 const RuntimePointerChecking * getRuntimePointerChecking() const